jan-keuchel/keuchel.dev/_posts/2025-09-21-writing-a-shortcut-helper.md

 {% highlight bash linenos %}
 {% include 2025-09-21-writing-a-shortcut-helper/snippet-03 %}
 {% endhighlight %}

+{: .highlight-block .highlight-hint}
+`-E` simply enables extended regular espressions, such that the expression `[[:space:]]` can be used to search for every occurence of whitespace (spaces, tabs, etc.).
+Furthermore, multiple search-and-replace operations will be executed.
+Every single pattern is denoted by the preceeding `-e` flag.

 , then remove the `bind= ` prefix along with preceeding spaces from each line
 - Command:
 {% highlight bash linenos %}